A

 Net Asset Balance Sheet

-A Balance Sheet balancing the Total Assets less non-interest bearing liabilities against the combined total of Interest-Bearing Liabilities and equity.
+A Balance Sheet balancing the ‘Net Assets’ (Total Assets less Liabilities) against the Equity.

 See also Total Asset Balance Sheet.